 If you make the perches shorter, it makes the feeder less welcoming for larger birds.
 Extend the perches out farther to make it easier for larger birds to sit.

-I originally had this ring on my feeders but didn’t get much cardinal action.
+Even with this ring on my feeders, I don’t see much cardinal action on them.
 This is probably because I have quite a few other feeders cardinals like better: platform feeders and hopper type feeders.
 If this was the only type of feeder I had, I think they would use it more.

-This winter, when the Red-Winged Blackbirds, Common Grackles and European Starlings arrived in mass in the yard and made pests of themselves, I took the Cardinal Ring off and shortened the perches to make it harder for them to use these feeders.
-Since the Cardinals don’t use these feeders often, they didn’t care.
+Sometimes in late winter, when the Red-Winged Blackbirds, Common Grackles and European Starlings arrive in mass in the yard and made pests of themselves, I take the Cardinal Ring off and shorten the perches to make it harder for them to use these feeders.
+Since the cardinals don’t use these feeders often, they don’t care.

 To adjust the feeder so that more weight is needed to close the ports (allowing larger birds) twist the central column clockwise so the red marker line moves lower.
 To adjust the feeder so that less weight is needed to close the ports (excluding larger birds), twist the central column counter-clockwise, moving the red marker line up.